 Pull the trigger and start drilling slowly.
 Once the bit cuts slightly into the material, you can speed up and apply constant pressure until you have cut all the way into the material.

-Once you are through, make sure the drill is spinning and pull the bit out.
-If this is difficult, change the direction the drill is spinning and remove slowly.
+Once you are through, make sure the drill is spinning in the same direction and pull the bit out.
+This helps clean the hole that you just drilled.